Real Madrid great Pachin dies aged 82

 He won two European Cups, one Intercontinental Cup, seven LaLiga titles and one Spanish Super Cup across his nine years at the Santiago Bernabeu.

-Madrid paid tribute to the eight-cap Spain international on their official website.
+Madrid paid tribute to the eight-cap Spain international on its official website.

 Pachin also represented Gimnastica, Burgos, Osasuna, Real Betis and Toluca during his playing days, before a lengthy coaching career that saw him manage 12 different teams, including Madrid's youth side.